cameronhunter/generator-alexa-skill/README.md

 }
 ```

-Also see `SAMPLES` for phrases that users may say to interact with this skill and the schema of user intents in `schema.json` that are used to build the interaction model for your skill.
+Also see `model/UTTERANCES` for phrases that users may say to interact with this skill and the schema of user intents in `model/schema.json` that are used to build the interaction model for your skill.